sredevopsorg/ghost-on-kubernetes/README.md

   * **Production Image:** The main image built using our hardened, multi-stage build process.
 See the [Dockerfile](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/Dockerfile).
   * **Development Image:** A variant tailored for testing, which bundles SQLite support.
 See the [Dockerfile-dev](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/Dockerfile-dev).
 * **Multi-Arch Support:** Images are built for both amd64 and arm64 architectures.
-* **Multi-Stage Build:** We use the official Node 22 Jod LTS image for building, which significantly reduces the final image size and improves security by removing unnecessary build components.
+* **Multi-Stage Build:** We use the official Node 24 LTS image for building, which significantly reduces the final image size and improves security by removing unnecessary build components.
-* **Updated Ghost v6 & NodeJS 22 LTS:** Using the latest stable versions for security and performance.
+* **Updated Ghost v6 & NodeJS 24 LTS:** Using the latest stable versions for security and performance.
 * **Robust Entrypoint (entrypoint.js):** A custom Node.js entrypoint script, executed by the unprivileged user, handles necessary runtime operations like updating default themes before starting the Ghost application.
 The script can be reviewed here: [entrypoint.js](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/entrypoint.js).
 * **Dedicated Init Container:** The deployment includes an initContainer to handle directory creation, correct ownership (UID/GID 65532), and permission setting prior to the main Ghost container launch, ensuring seamless operation inside the Distroless container.